-If you think you are ready to climb an 8000er, then some of the thrilling and daring choices are Cho Oyu, Shishapangma (both to be climbed from Tibet) and Gasherbrum II ( Pakistan).
-The route to Shishapangma is relatively safe climb.
+If you think you are ready to climb an 8000er, then some of the thrilling and daring choices are Cho Oyu, Shishapangma (both to be climbed from Tibet) and Gasherbrum II (Pakistan).
+The route to Shishapangma is relatively safer.
 It is not as crowded as Cho Oyu, so you can look ahead for a ‘just our team and the mountain’ experience.

-Shishapangma is the 14th highest mountain in the world The altitude at the peak ranges from 8012m to 8046m.
+Shishapangma is the 14th highest mountain in the world with altitude at the peak ranging from 8012m to 8046m.
 The mountain has two summits.
-The commonly climbed Central summit (8012m) has been summitted by four expedition teams whose expedition we helped organized.
+The commonly climbed is Central summit (8012m) whose expedition we have organized several times.

 Before the Chinese opened Tibet to western mountaineers in 1970, little was known about Shishapangma.
 The only 8000m peak to lie entirely in Tibet, it lies tantalizingly close to the Nepalese border, shrouded behind the great, but less high, board peaks of Langtang.